Previous dayApril 11, 2026Next day

 69.8 km2I-✓ ReviewedUSGS →

-At 19:47 UTC on April 11, 2026, a magnitude 3.0 tremor occurred 31 km NW of Susitna, Alaska.
-Peak ground motion corresponded to MMI 1.7, classified as weak shaking.
+The USGS recorded this magnitude 3.0 earthquake 31 km NW of Susitna, Alaska at 19:47 UTC on April 11, 2026.
+Maximum shaking intensity peaked at MMI 1.7 (weak).
 A small number of nearby observers (2) submitted felt reports to the USGS.
-The hypocenter lay at 69.8 km, placing this in the shallow crustal category.
+At a depth of 69.8 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 61.775°, -150.847°.
+The epicenter is at 61.775°, -150.847°.
 See the M3.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11